 Open and Concealed Gun Carry Laws in Illinois

-In order to obtain a concealed carry license, the applicant must possess a Firearm Owner’s Identification (FOID) card, or qualify for one and be in the process of applying for one.
+In order to obtain a concealed carry license, the applicant must first possess a Firearm Owner’s Identification (FOID) card, or qualify for one and be in the process of applying for one.
 Additionally, the applicant must submit to a background check and cannot have been convicted of a felony, a misdemeanor involving violence within the past five years, or two or more DUIs.
 (430 Ill.
 Comp.
 Stat. § 66/30.)
 For more information on Illinois’s gun regulations, see Illinois Gun Laws and Weapons Charges in Illinois.

 People Who May Not Obtain or Possess a Gun in Illinois